 Q: Name the elements of a cryptography tool?

-There are basically the three important elements.
+There are basically three important elements.
 The first is the sender which in fact also encrypts the information in a secured form.
-The other is receiver where information is received and decoded.
+The other is the receiver where information is received and decoded.
 The third is the channel in fact which connects both sender and receiver.
-Most of the attacks for data stealing are made on channel only.
+Most of the attacks for data-stealing are made on a channel only.
 This is the reason that why data or information on it always remains in a coded form.

 Q: Can you tell what the prime objectives of modern cryptography are?

 There are four prime objectives and they are:

 Q: What do you know about the cryptosystems?
 What is their significance?

 These are basically some of the important protocols that assure all the objectives of data encryption have been met.
 Regulation of human behavior is also an important module in cryptosystems in which it assures that accounts have been logged off from systems not in use, passwords which are difficult to guess, maintain the privacy of any information or data that is highly sensitive.

 Q: What is the role of Shift Register Cascades in Cryptography?

 There are stages when binary bits are needed and this can be done with the help of Liner Feedback Shift Registers.
 Registers are required to be connected in such a manner that one register control the clock for the previous.
 This type of interconnection is generally regarded as Shift Register Cascades.
 It shows how the behavior of one register depends on the other.